paul-m/drupalci_api/README.md

 `POST [/job]`

 Starts a job running.

+4xx response if:
-Fails if an ID is sent.
-Requires 'repository' and 'branch', will fail otherwise.
+- An ID is sent.
+- Properties 'repository' and 'branch' are not sent.

 `GET [/job/{id}]`